griptape-ai/griptape-docs/docs/griptape-framework/data/index.md

 **Embedding drivers** are used to generate vector embeddings from text.

+**Chunkers** are used to split arbitrarily long text into chunks of certain token length.

+**Loaders** are used to load textual data from different sources.

+**Query engines** are used to search text storages.

 **Vector storage drivers** are used to store and query vector databases.